Matteljay/bpmcounter-android/README.md

 From your heart rate to difficult to batch analyse music, rotations of a machine (RPM) you can record anything.
 To increase accuracy, set the tap-count to a high value and make sure you do not skip any beats.
 The tap-count is a persistent setting that you can change on the top-right corner of the app.
-The minimum input value for the number of taps is 2 of course.
-Only then can a time-delta be calculated.
+The minimum input value for the number of taps is 2, only then can a time-delta be calculated.
-If you quick-tap the console text box the app will be reset and ready for the next measurement
+If you quick-tap the console text box the app will be reset and ready for the next measurement.

 ## App Features